Sunset

 Caretakers

-by Gavin Atkinson.
+by the late Gavin Atkinson.

 We are only caretakers of this earth